CiscoDevNet/terraform-provider-aci/docs/resources/out_of_band_contract.md

 terraform import aci_out_of_band_contract.example uni/tn-mgmt/oobbrc-{name}
 ```

-Starting in Terraform version 1.5, an existing BFD Multihop Node Policy can be imported
+Starting in Terraform version 1.5, an existing Out Of Band Contract can be imported
 using [import blocks](https://developer.hashicorp.com/terraform/language/import) via the following configuration:

 ```